JessicaBarclay/async-in-csharp/README.md

 If the work you have is CPU-bound and you care about responsiveness, use async and await, but spawn off the work on another thread with Task.Run.
 If the work is appropriate for concurrency and parallelism, also consider using the [Task Parallel Library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl).

-### async vs parallel vs concurrent
+### Async vs Parallel vs Concurrent

+**Asynchronous**
-Asynchronous principle are suitable for I/O operations.
+Async principles are suitable for I/O operations.
 With an asynchronous operation, you subscribe to when that operation completes.

+Async describes how individual threads are used.

+**Parallelism**
 Parallel programming makes use of as much CPU as possible.
 The Task Parallel library in .NET allows asynchronous as well as parallel programming, you can also combine the two.
+Parallelism is great for performing x amount of the same task, dividing the work between multiple threads.

+**Concurrency**
+In the context of .NET, concurrency is almost always associated with execution on simultaneous threads.
+Different threads, doing different things at the same time.
+An example - a web app receives a request, begins processing that request, then another requests comes in and this new request begins to be processed on another thread.